 Hormone therapy: Hormone medications can help control hormone levels and decrease endometriosis symptoms.
 Examples of hormone therapy include birth control pills, progestin-containing IUDs, contraceptive injections and medications that help block the release of hormones.

 Surgery: While surgery is not a cure for endometriosis, doctors can perform surgery to remove endometrial tissue that’s outside of the uterus.
 Surgery can also help improve fertility in women with endometriosis or when less invasive treatments have not provided symptom relief.
 In severe cases or if a woman does not want children in the future, doctors may remove her uterus and/or ovaries.

 - Fertility treatment: Your healthcare provider may refer you to a fertility specialist for treatment if you’re struggling to get pregnant.

-UPMC Susquehanna is dedicated to offering excellent care to women with endometriosis in Williamsport, Wellsboro, and surrounding areas of PA.
+UPMC is dedicated to offering excellent care to women with endometriosis in Williamsport, Wellsboro, and surrounding areas of PA.